sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 ### Step 4: Connect the Nodes with Edges

 Now that we have the nodes drawn in a circle, it's time to connect them with edges.
-In our case an edge, or connection between two albums, represents a musician that performed on both of the albums.
+In our case, an edge—or connection between two albums—represents a musician who performed on both of the albums.
 To find those edges, we iterate through the albums in four stages.

 1. Loop through each album as a potential source of a connection (line 1).
 2. For the source album, loop through all musicians (line 3).